neetitechhub/power-BI-Time-Intelligence/README.md

 **PARALLELPERIOD vs DATEINPERIOD vs SAMEPERIODLASTYEAR vs DATESBETWEEN vs DATE ADD**

-**1. PARALLELPERIOD(<dates>, <number_of_intervals>, <interval>)**
+**1. PARALLELPERIOD(<Dates>, <Number of Intervals>, <Interval>)**

+it is used to return a table that contains a column of dates that represent a parallel period in a previous or future time period relative to the given date column.

-dates: A column containing dates.
+**dates:** A column containing dates.

-number_of_intervals: The number of intervals to move forward or backward.
+**number_of_intervals:** The number of intervals to move forward or backward.
 A positive value moves forward, and a negative value moves backward.

-interval: The interval by which to shift the dates.
+**interval:** The interval by which to shift the dates.
 Can be DAY, MONTH, QUARTER, or YEAR.

 Sales from the same period in the previous year: